coollabsio/documentation-coolify/docs/installation.md

   ```
 <br />

   You can also set up the first admin account directly during the installation.
-For details, see: [Create Root User with Environment Variables](LINK-TO-BE-UPDATED-AFTER-CREATING-PAGE-ON-THIS-DOC-https://coolify.io/docs/knowledge-base/server/create-root-user-with-environment-variables/)
+For details, see: [Create Root User with Environment Variables ↗](LINK-TO-BE-UPDATED-AFTER-CREATING-PAGE-ON-THIS-DOC-https://coolify.io/docs/knowledge-base/server/create-root-user-with-environment-variables/)
 :::

 #### 3. Access Coolify